 Faculty Development Programming from the Faculty Commons for Learning and Teaching.

 Prestigious fellowships for graduate study and funding for unique projects are available for ambitious Bates students and alums.

-Help Desk Services offers problem solving for general computing issues, hardware, software, and network support for Bates students, faculty, and staff.
+The IT Service Desk offers problem solving for general computing issues, hardware, software, and network support for Bates students, faculty, and staff.

 The purpose of the Honors Program is to promote, develop, and recognize work of higher quality than ordinarily required for the baccalaureate degree.

-The hub for scholarship on campus: books, journals, service for thesis writers, expert information professionals, and the Help Desk.
+The hub for scholarship on campus: books, journals, service for thesis writers, expert information professionals, and the IT Service Desk.
 Also workstations, study spaces, and comfortable chairs for reading.

 Bates Course Management System